IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 ## [1,]   64
 ```

-This data can, for example, be used to generate an oscillogram of the audio file as shown in R Example \@ref(rexample:wrassp-plotOsci), which produces Figure \@ref(fig:wrassp-plotOsci).
+This data can, for example, be used to generate an oscillogram of the audio file as shown in the R code snippet below, which produces Figure \@ref(fig:wrassp-plotOsci).